gowtham758550/gowtham758550/README.md

 * I am an engineering student👻 with some programming knowledge and logical thinking.
 * Looking forward to dive into AI.
 * Likes to develop android applications using kivy and kivymd frameworks.
-* And some coding💻 experience in python🐍 and SQL.
+* And some coding💻 experience in python🐍, HTML, CSS and SQL.
 * Always ready to collaborate with everyone.

 ### Languages, tools and frameworks